skaegi/simple-toolchain-with-jenkins/README.md

 to use the right cf tokens, and org and space where your app should be deployed.

-* Create the app toolchain
+* Create the app toolchain that will deploy this Hello World app

 [![Deploy To Bluemix](https://bluemix.net/deploy/button.png)](https://daily-console.stage1.ng.bluemix.net/devops/setup/deploy/?repository=https%3A//github.com/szbra/simple-toolchain-with-jenkins)